deepybee/drilling/README.md

   --bucket my-bucket    name of the S3 bucket to retrieve files from
 ```

-`top2es.py` performs the same funciton but on Welboore / TOPS data format files.
+`top2es.py` performs the same function but on Wellbore / TOPS data format files.

 ```bash
 ./top2es.py --help